cncplyr/dailyprogrammer-159/README.md

   * The AI remembers the players previous moves, and picks it's next move based on the player's top picks and picking a counter.
 In the case of a tie, the computer will select randomly amongst counter moves, excluding moves it is attempting to counter.
   * Enable the user to select which AI to play against (random, learning)

+### Part 3 - Hard
+Now add a new AI, and a system to battle AIs.
+AI battles should last 10,000 games, then print out the results.

 ## Links
   * [Wikipedia rules for Rock Paper Scissors Lizard Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock)